stkent/stkent.github.io/_posts/2020-05-07-expressing-relationships-between-nullable-parameters-in-kotlin.md

 fun chargeOrder(paymentMethod: PaymentMethod)
 ```

-In this example we've managed to remove nullability entirely!
+In this example we’ve managed to remove nullability entirely!

 # Example 4: "At most one parameter is non-null"